 OMG, everyone says yes in 15.22s.

-Dinner time, big speakers in front of our hostel (Yes, Kunas love giant speakers).
+Dinner time, prominent speakers in front of our hostel (Yes, Kunas love giant speakers).
 Dance with the kids.
 Time to go to bed for the kids.
-Kids come back a third time before really go to bed.
+Kids come back a third time before they go to sleep.
 Hop, it’s time for the turtles !!!!

 We walk around 1 hour before we found the first one.
-I never imagine they could be so huge.
+I never imagine the turtles could be huge.
 More impressive the energy it’s giving to crawl on the sand.
 We met another one on our way back.
 Now, it’s time to go to bed for us too

 Information on the leatherback turtles in Armila